 In the operation of its business, the Company has exposures to fluctuating foreign currency exchange rates, availability of purchased finished goods and raw materials, changes in material prices, foreign sourcing issues, and changes in interest rates.
-There have been no significant changes in our exposure to these market risks during the first three months of 2018.
-For a complete discussion of the Company's exposure to market risk, refer to Item 7A, "Quantitative and Qualitative Disclosures about Market Risk", contained in the Company's Annual Report on Form 10-K for the year ended December 31, 2017.
+There have been no significant changes in our exposure to these market risks during the first six months of 2018 other than is described in Part II, Item 1A, "Risk Factors," in this report.
+For a complete discussion of the Company's exposure to market risk, refer to Item 7A, "Quantitative and Qualitative Disclosures about Market Risk," contained in the Company's Annual Report on Form 10-K for the year ended December 31, 2017.